AqwamCreates/DataPredict/docs/HighValueProjectTutorials/CreatingConditionalDiversityBasedEnemyDataGenerationModel.md

-# Creating Diversity-Based Enemy Data Generation Model
+# Creating Conditional-Diversity-Based Enemy Data Generation Model

 Hi guys!
 In this tutorial, we will demonstrate on how to create diversity-based enemy data generation model so that the enemies are not too easy or too hard for everyone in PvE modes.